gsbdarc/rf_bootcamp_2025/docs/day1.md

 squirtle_Water_none_wartortle.png
 ```

-Now these may be familiar files to some of you and others not so much.
-They do have a common file structure
+Now these may be familiar files to some of you and to others not so much.
+They do have a common file structure:

 `name_type1_type2_evolution`